msobanjo/courseware/topics/groovy/functions/README.md

 ### Calling Functions with Parameters

 ## Tasks
+Please create any files for these tasks in this folder.
 ### Create Some Basic Functions
 #### Current User Message Function
-Create a file in this folder called `current-user-message.groovy`.
+Create a file called `current-user-message.groovy`.
 The following function can take a string parameter, a message, and then add the current user's name to the message provided, this string will then be returned.
 Add the function and function call to `current-user-message.groovy` and execute the file to see it working.
 ```groovy